The Difference Between Hemp And Marijuana

-At this this point in the game, you could not tell the difference between hemp and cannabis, especially if you're smoking DLO hemp buds!
+At this this point in the game, you could not tell the difference between hemp and marijuana, especially if you're smoking DLO hemp buds!
 It looks the same, tastes the same and grows the same.
 This however, was not always the case.
-To explain this a bit further, let's take a trip back to hemps origins and see why all this became so confusing.
+To explain this a bit further, let's take a trip back to the origin of hemp and see why all this became so confusing.

 After the first farm bill in 2014, hemp producers and breeders understood that smokable hemp could be a thing, but not with those airy terpless buds off of the industrial hemp plant.
 So many wise breeders began to cross industrial hemp with selected low THC cannabis strains, to attempt to lower the THC level, while adding a desirable bud structure and some terpenes (flavor).

-They then took these low THC cannabis and hemp crosses and began to back cross them until the desired level on THC was reached, less than .3% THC.
-So at this point, although hemp strains began with industrial hemp genetics, as one of the parents, they are barely noticeable.
+Although hemp strains began with industrial hemp genetics, that origin is barely noticeable.
 They look a lot more like their cannabis mom, than their hemp dad.
 That's for good reason, as nobody is trying to smoke flavorless airy hemp buds.

 The CBD hemp flower of today looks and smells just like cannabis, if you're getting it from the right farm, because basically it is.
 The only difference is it won't get you stoned, only chill you out.
 Those original hemp/cannabis crosses have been back crossed so many times with low THC cannabis, that you usually can't tell they came from industrial hemp at all.

-Take the DLO challenge and laugh as your stoney buddies act all high off our hemp flower.
+Take the DLO challenge and laugh as your stoner buddies act all high off our hemp flower.
 You can quietly laugh to yourself knowing that hemp is cannabis and no one will be the wiser.
-I hope this little journey was fun and you now know the difference between CBD hemp flower and THC cannabis flower.
+I hope this little journey was fun and you now know the difference between CBD hemp flower and marijuana or the THC cannabis flower.
 It's a nuanced difference mostly revolving around the level of THC.
 That's pretty much it!